Casa Esperanza

 In response, Restore17 opened a transition home, Casa Esperanza (House of Hope).
 In Casa Esperanza, the boys receive the care and skill set needed to become independent adults.
 The young men are welcomed into a safe environment as they navigate adulthood.
 Our house parents and staff empower the young men through education and job training.
 At Casa Esperanza, dignity is restored as we nurture emotional and physical needs and provide gospel-centered discipleship.
 Our young men become members of a family and a larger community.

-Youth in this program receive the following support:
+The youth in Casa Esperanza receive the following support: